Jongbin-kr/LegalRAG/README.md

 ## Release History
 - 2024.06.13.
 First submission &  archiving for the final term project
-- 2024.06.16.
+- 2024.06.17.
+Merged all the repos with git log

 ### TODO
-- [ ]  Archive all the repos
+- [X]  Merge all the repos
+- [ ]  Add requirement.txt or setup.py
 - [ ]  Add main.py and run.sh with the setup of huggingface and openai API  key
-- [ ]  Add requirement.txt or setup.py

 ## Our team
 - [원종빈](https://github.com/Jongbin-kr)